January 28, 2019 | By Peyton Sawyer

 Almost every business requires financial infusion at some point.
 Finding the most cost-effective capital is critical to repaying the cost of borrowing money without dipping into your profits.
 For many business owners looking to maximize their financial situation, securing the longest-term working capital to do so is essential.

-Types of Long-Term Loans
+Types of Long-Term Funding

 Lines of Credit

 With a merchant cash advance, the approval is not based on credit, but on the revenue of a business.
 Applicants with good, bad, or no credit at all can be approved.
-Small businesses seeking immediate funding or financing can be approved the same day they apply.
+Small businesses seeking immediate funding or funding can be approved the same day they apply.
 Most long-term merchant cash advances offer repayment terms between 12 to 24 months.
 You can choose to make those payments on a weekly or monthly schedule.

 As noted, there are several options to consider when looking for the type of business funding your business needs.
-Securing a long-term business loan could help your small business succeed and sustain its business health for the long-term as well!
-With the extra time to make payments and lower interest rates, a business owner may have the money they need to put back into their business, and make their small business really grow.
+Securing a long-term business fund could help your small business succeed and sustain its business health for the long-term as well!
+With the extra time to make payments and lower rates, a business owner may have the money they need to put back into their business, and make their small business really grow.